Consult the medication dictionary to quickly obtain detailed information

 It is interesting to note that more and more people suffer from skin hypersensitivity or allergies.
 A large number of women in particular, say they have sensitive, intolerant, irritable or allergic skin.
 This may also be the case for individuals with various skin problems such as acne, eczema, psoriasis or rosacea.

-If you are one of those people whose skin seems to react to everything (anti-wrinkle creams, sun exposure, make-up, perfumes, soaps, etc.), the following will be of interest to you.
+If you are among those whose skin seems to react to everything (anti-wrinkle creams, sun exposure, make-up, perfumes, soaps, etc.), the following will be of interest to you.

 Intolerant skin is often the epicenter of irritations, redness, tingling, itching, tightness or a burning sensation.
-It is often sensitive to a variety of factors, including substances found in cosmetic products, such as fragrances or preserving agents.
+It is often sensitive to a variety of factors, including substances found in cosmetic products, such as fragrances, sunscreen, or preserving agents.

 Winter is not gentle on facial skin.
 Exposure to the cold, wind, and even heated air (sometimes excessively so) in homes contributes to drying out skin, making it even more sensitive.